Codecademy/docs/content/css/concepts/selectors/selectors.md

 ## Selecting by Attribute

-The `class` selector selects elements that are assigned under a specific attribute, a class, given to an HTML element, can be used multiple times, and begins with a period, `.`.
+The `class` selector selects elements that are assigned a class attribute, it can be used across multiple elements, and begins with a period, `.`.
 Similarly, the `id` selector selects an HTML element that has an `id` attribute.
-In contrast, the `id` selector is **only** used once and begins with the hashtag symbol, `#`.
+In contrast, the `id` selector can **only** be applied once and begins with the hashtag symbol, `#`.

 ### Syntax